- Anticipatory anxiety is the anxiety we experience in anticipation of doing things that frighten us.

 Anticipatory anxiety might be expressed as a fear of going to parties or restaurants or travel, lest you encounter something there you believe you can’t handle.
 A desire to avoid being alone at night might stem from anticipatory anxiety about suddenly becoming ill or having scary thoughts.
 Anticipatory anxiety about imagined relationships might be why you avoid dating.
 Anticipatory anxiety about getting fired might make you “sick” every morning before you leave for work.

-In the past, anticipatory anxiety has been inaccurately called free-floating anxiety .
+In the past, anticipatory anxiety has been inaccurately called free-floating anxiety.
 The body may be habitually tense, sometimes without awareness of specific worries.
-This may lead to headache, chest pain, and muscle spasms.
+This may lead to headaches, chest pain, and muscle spasms.
 In fact, it is anticipatory anxiety that is the primary driver of chronic hyperventilation which is a set-up for panic attacks.
 Chronic gastrointestinal problems such as diarrhea, nausea, or vomiting might be directly traced to anticipatory anxiety.

 Anticipatory anxiety is the primary driver of generalized anxiety disorder (GAD), a tendency toward unproductive and excessive worrying.
 (Our book Needing to Know for Sure describes this phenomenon in detail.)
 Simply put, the anxious imagining and distressing “what if” of GAD is anticipatory anxiety.

 Anticipatory anxiety can develop out of an overactive imagination or from conditioned responses to memories.
-It can be driven by a trait called anxiety sensitivity —the fear of mind and body manifestations of anxious arousal.
+It can be driven by a trait called anxiety sensitivity—the fear of the mind and body manifestations of anxious arousal.
 It can also emerge from a depressed and withdrawn mood state.
 Or it can find its origins in beliefs about one’s own inability to cope with novelty or challenge.

 Effective treatment of anticipatory anxiety, like all forms of anxiety, is targeted at the factors which maintain it.
 As always, too much thinking is not solved by more thinking.
 Successful therapy aims for a shift toward sensory input, a modification of attitudinal factors, and a change in one’s relationship with inner experience.
 These include gently redirecting the attention to the present moment rather than the imagined future, while allowing for and not struggling against the experience of anxiety.